 (Gravestone at St. Marxer Friedhof around 1903; photograph by August Stauda, Wien Museum Inv.-Nr.
 29258/5, Excerpt reproduced with permission under the terms of the CC0 licence)

-“Overgrown graveyard” as a description sounds menacing, conjuring up visions of skeletal remains rising in the night to moan about the tourists.
+That description might sound a little menacing, conjuring up visions of skeletal remains rising in the night to moan about the tourists.
 Good luck getting a selfie with one of them.

 Actually, the opposite is true.